frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

 1. Belt tension can create inefficiencies and extra load on the system, so sometimes subtracting a little bit (0.01") from the center-to-center distance can make the system more efficient.

-2. Reduce bearing friction by using bearings for rounded hex (13.75mm ID) and using spacers to reduce the friction between them and other components on the shaft (such as pulleys).
-Also on't over-constrain shafts by using multiple fixed bearing points to hold a shaft; small misalignments can cause massive friction with the bearings.
+2. Reduce bearing friction by using rounded hex shafts and the associated bearings for rounded hex (13.75mm ID).
+Rounded hex shafts themselves don't reduce friction, but they allow the use of round bearings, which do reduce friction between the bearing and the shaft.
+Make sure to use spacers to reduce the friction between them and other components on the shaft (such as pulleys).
+Also don't over-constrain shafts by using multiple fixed bearing points to hold a shaft; small misalignments can cause massive friction with the bearings.

 3. Bent shafts can reduce efficiency significantly.
 Shafts in a system can bend from two main reasons (besides being hit): overly cantilevered shafts with tight belts or misaligned fixed bearings.
 Try to keep your pulleys as close to a bearing as possible and avoid over-constraining shafts.